MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-box-to-microsoft-cloud-app-security.md

 Box is now connected to Cloud App Security.

-After connecting Box, you will receive events for 60 days prior to connection.
+After connecting Box, you'll receive events for 60 days prior to connection.

 After connecting Box, Cloud App Security performs a full scan.
 Depending on how many files and users you have, completing the full scan can take awhile.
 To enable near real-time scanning, files on which activities are detected are moved to the beginning of the scan queue.
 For example, a file that is edited, updated, or shared is scanned right away rather than waiting for the regular scan process.
-Near real-time scanning does not apply to files that are not inherently modified.
+Near real-time scanning doesn't apply to files that aren't inherently modified.
 For example, files that are viewed, previewed, printed, or exported are scanned as part of the regularly scheduled scan.

-## See Also
+## Next steps
 [Control cloud apps with policies](control-cloud-apps-with-policies.md)

 [Premier customers can also choose Cloud App Security directly from the Premier Portal.](https://premier.microsoft.com/)